JAlcocerT/JAlcocerT/content/docs/Dev/career.md

 > Plot twist, the business performing well is what pays you 🤯

 To write effective user stories for your **PRD**, you want to follow a standard industry format.

 This ensures that when you switch from "Manager" to "Developer," you know exactly what success looks like.

+**Acronyms for BAs:**

+1. Scope of Work - SoW
+2. BRD,PRD,FRD
+3. PoC, MVP
+4. SMART and INVEST

 ### The User Story Skeleton